solid/authorization-panel/wac-ucr/uc-survey.md

 * 0 timbl: Suspect this should be part of a rule based system
 * +1 KaiGilb: graphMetrix
 * +1 hindia:
+* 0 dmitrizagidulin: The tagging mechanism is unclear/undefined.

 ### Conditional access by relationship
 URL: https://solid.github.io/authorization-panel/wac-ucr/#conditional-relationship